 Step 1.
 Plan the security camera wire route.
 Find a rather short and easy route to bury your conduits so that the burial job could be easier.

 Step 2.
-You need to use the wire guard, PVC or metal conduits to protect the home security camera wires from tampering (both human and natural – squirrels, birds etc).
+You need to use the wire guard, PVC or metal conduits to protect the home security camera wires from tampering by both humans and animals – squirrels (check this post to learn how to get rid of them), birds, etc.

 Step 3.
 If you need to power your PoE security camera outside, you can just fish a CAT5/6 cable, since PoE cabling can provide both data connection and electric power for your PoE security cameras.
 In terms of wireless security cameras, you just need to run wires for the outlet providing power for wireless security cameras.
 (The outlet should be waterproof and weatherproof.)